• Skip to primary navigation

 5 Easy Rockets Kids Can Make

-Rockets make a great science project as they are fairly easy to make, can be personalised however you want and be reused over and over again.
-These easy rockets kids can make are also a fun craft project and can be turned into a science investigation too!
+Rockets make a great science project or space-themed STEM Challenge as they are fairly easy to make, can be personalised however you want and reused over and over again.
+These easy rockets kids can make are also fun craft projects and can be turned into a science investigation!

-My personal favourite rocket is our mini bottle rocket as it’s quick to set up and doesn’t fly up with too much force, but is still brilliant fun and impressive to watch!
+My personal favourite rocket is our mini bottle rocket.
+It’s quick to set up and doesn’t fly up with too much force, but it is still very impressive to watch!

 This IS Rocket Science book and sample experiments from the book.
 Includes a play dough earth model, rocket mouse, storm in a jar and density jar